 2022 - Year of Stories

 2022 is Scotland’s Year of Stories.
 This will be a year in which stories inspired by, created, or written in Scotland are showcased and celebrated.

 The love of stories is hardwired into us all; it is one of the strongest ways we connect with one another and share our experiences.
 Great stories can bring contemporary and traditional cultures to life.
 Every culture has its stories to tell, and Scotland has a particularly rich heritage of stories and storytelling to share.
 Local tales, oral traditions, great stories told in books or on screen – all inspired by our country, our culture and the many diverse voices across the nation and around the world.
 Every community has its own tales to tell as well as visitor attractions that showcase our literary and storytelling heritage.

 2021 - Year of Coasts and Waters

-Splash into Scotland in 2020 as we celebrate Scotland's remarkable coasts and waters.
-Our magnificent coastline runs to over 10,000 km and there are over 30,000 lochs and lochans and miles of winding rivers to discover.
+Splash into Scotland in 2020 as we celebrate our Year of Coasts and Waters.
+Scotland's magnificent coastline runs to around 10,000 km and there are over 30,000 lochs and lochans and miles of winding rivers to discover.
 Immerse yourself in Scotland's fascinating history and unique culture along our shores and waterways.
 Plan some adventures on or in our waters, test your skills with a spot of fly-fishing or simply enjoy some delicious seafood and a wee dram from our seas and streams.
 We'll be building up to this themed year during 2019.

 2018 - Year of Young People